-The Regional Director is responsible to the Director for fire management programs and activities within their region.
-The Regional Director will meet the required elements outlined in the Management Performance Requirements for Fire Operations and ensure training is completed to support delegations to line managers and principal acting's.
+32 The Regional Director is responsible to the Director for fire management 33 programs and activities within their region.
+The Regional Director will meet the required elements outlined in the Management Performance Requirements for 35 Fire Operations and ensure training is completed to support delegations to line managers and principal acting's.
 The Regional Director ensures that Refuge Managers/Project Leaders, and or Field Supervisors are qualified to approve prescribed fire plans.
 Any prescribed fire that is converted to a wildfire, and/or 39 contributes to an air quality violation, and/or significant damage to values outside of FWS boundaries must be reviewed.
 The appropriate level and scope of the review will be determined by agency policy.
-The final review results shall be provided to the Regional Director within 90 days.
+The final review results shall be provided to the Regional Director within 45 days of the incident out date.
+44 of authority as assigned by the Regional Director.